rgopalan64/Practical-Machine-Learning-GOPALAN/README.md

-# Practical-Machine-Learning-GOPALAN
+# Practical-Machine-Learning
 Folder to submit the project for practical machine learning course Practical Machine Learning

 Project Write-up

-Submitted by Ram Gopalan
+Submitted by GRAMS

 Summary:  The purpose of this project is to use a machine learning algorithm to predict exercise mode.
 Various sensors on the body of the person provide readings and these readings have to be used to predict the exercise mode.
 In the dataset there are 5 exercise modes in the variable classe, titled A, B, C, D and E.   I spent MOST of the time cleaning up and understanding the data.
-The raw data set had about 160 variables, but many of the columns contained no information at all.
+The raw data set had 160 variables, but many of the columns contained no information at all.
 Also, some of the variables were numeric, but many variables were qualitative (e.g., name of individual).
 I took a two phase approach to the project (to be described below).
-The best algorithm (for me) was a Random Forest algorithm, which provided a classification accuracy of about 68%.
-This appears low, but given that there are 5 different classes in the classification problem, this degree of accuracy may in fact be reasonable.
+The best algorithm (for me) was a Random Forest algorithm, which provided a classification accuracy of 94% for a TEST data set.
 I also tried a simple decision tree algorithm that did not do as well as the Random Forest algorithm.
-For the test set, I’d expect a slightly lower classification accuracy, about 65%.